mattrude/pgpkeyserver-lite/readme.md

 # OpenPGP Keyserver Site - Lite

-This repository holds the source of my OpenPGP Keyservers website, but the lite version of it.
+This repository holds the website for my OpenPGP Keyserver, but the lite version of it.

-This site is a static site using [bootstraps](http://getbootstrap.com/).
+This is a static site using [bootstraps](http://getbootstrap.com/) v3.3.2.

+## Using on your own site
+This project is licensed under the [GNU General Public License, version 2](http://www.gnu.org/licenses/gpl-2.0.html), with this license, you are free to download, modify, and share this project, as long as you persurve those same rights for others.

+The content of this repository may be dropped directly in your webserver's content directory, or it may be placed in a directory named `html` within your `/var/lib/sks` system directory.

+If you wish to use this project, you will need to modify the `index.html` file slightly to remove my contact information.
+First on [line 153](https://github.com/mattrude/pgpkeyserver-lite/blob/master/index.html#L153), change my name to your own.
+Then just below from [line 156]( https://github.com/mattrude/pgpkeyserver-lite/blob/master/index.html#L156) to [line 186](https://github.com/mattrude/pgpkeyserver-lite/blob/master/index.html#L186), remove my OpenPGP key and replace it with your own.
+Lastly, on [line 246](https://github.com/mattrude/pgpkeyserver-lite/blob/master/index.html#L246), change my name to your own for the contact popup.

 ## Nginx Configuration